Library: Policy

 (4) updates the system; and

-(5) images the signed renewal in the case record when the worker uses FACS or Form 08MP004E, Renew My Benefits, to complete the renewal.
+(5) uploads the signed renewal in the case record when the worker uses FACS or Form 08MP004E, Renew My Benefits, to complete the renewal.
 When the client submits the renewal via okdhslive.org, the system stores renewal information.

-(c) When the client is using a one star child care provider at renewal time, the worker mails or gives pamphlet, OKDHS Pub.
+(c) When the client is using a one-star child care provider at renewal time, the worker mails or gives pamphlet, OKDHS Pub.
 No. 01-18, "Look for the Stars When Choosing Child Care," http://www.okdhs.org/OKDHS%20Publication%20Library/01-18.pdf, to the client to encourage him or her to choose a licensed provider with a higher star status.
 Refer to OAC 340:40-5-1(7) for more information on helping a client choose an appropriate child care provider.

 5. (a) Reasons benefits may close include, but are not limited to, when :